Optimal Complexity and Certification of Bregman First-Order Methods

+Indeed, if $x_i \neq x_j$, this follows from the definition of $\nu$ and $r$.
+If $x_i = x_j$ both sides of the inequality are 0 because of the second line in \eqref{eq:interp_cond}.
+Let us choose two constants $0<\mu<L<+\infty$ such that

-as it suffices to take $L$ large enough and $\mu$ small enough.
+which is possible as it suffices to take $L$ large enough and $\mu$ small enough.
 We now proceed to show that the interpolation conditions of Theorem \ref{thm:interp_mul} hold with the constants $\mu,L$ defined above.
-Using the inequality $\|u-v\|^2 \leq 2\|u\|^2 + 2\|v\|^2$ and \eqref{eq:min_df_gj} we get that for all $i,j$,
+Using the inequality $\|u-v\|^2 \leq 2\|u\|^2 + 2\|v\|^2$ and \eqref{eq:min_df_gj}, we get that for all $i,j$,

 Under those conditions, Theorem~\ref{thm:interp_mul} states that there exists a convex function $f$ that interpolates $\{(x_i,f_i,g_i)\}_{i\in I}$ which is $\mu$-strongly convex and has $L$-Lipschitz continuous gradients.
 A fortiori, since $\mu >0$ and $L < \infty$, $f$ is differentiable and strictly convex.
-Finally, $f$ is finite on $\reals^n$ since it is $L$-smooth. \end{proof} \textit{Remark.} It is easy to adapt the result of Proposition \ref{prop:interp_cond} for only one of the two conditions (strict convexity or differentiability), which amounts to choose only the corresponding inequalities in~\eqref{eq:interp_cond}.
+Finally, $f$ is finite on $\reals^n$ since it is $L$-smooth.